rdkcentral/subtec-app/test/TEST_1077_ttml_default_dataPacket/ReadMe.md

 # Subtec ttml data L2 test

-This python3 L2 test verifies ttml data packet functionality, verifies the data in ttml file is correctly received.
+This python3 L2 test verifies ttml data, specifically testing default xml whitespace handling when we have only newline character and whitespaces in first line of text.

 ## Pre-requisites to L2 tests: